lucasas/closeness-centrality/README.md

 ]
 ```

-The `fraudulent` endpoint adjust customer score according to the following rule:
+The `fraudulent` endpoint adjusts customer's score according to the following rule:

 ```
 - The fraudulent customer score should be zero.